ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 the ordered list of solvers to run during the simulation.
 A typical case of nonlinear aeroelastic response would include two solvers for generating the structural and aerodynamic models, a static coupled solver to initialise the solution, and a dynamic coupled solver.
+``Postprocessors`` are treated as a special type of solvers that can be run during or after the simulation to extract meaningful information from the simulation data.
 Every one of these solvers requires its own section in the ``.sharpy`` file containing its settings.

 The structural and aerodynamic models are given in HDF5 (CITE) format.
 To avoid redundancy and precision errors, the aerodynamic grid for the UVLM is built upon the structural model.
 Aerodynamic-related information such as twist angle, airfoil shape and elastic axis location is given with respect to the structural elements and nodes.

-Time-dependant input can be included through ``Generators`` and ``Controllers``.
+Time-dependent input can be included through ``Generators`` and ``Controllers``.
-``Generators`` are intended to be used mainly to create velocity fields that are then in put into the UVLM code.
+``Generators`` are intended to be used mainly to create velocity fields that are then input into the UVLM code.
 On the other hand, ``Controllers`` can have a broader scope.
 They can be used to control lifting surfaces in open and closed loop, or modify numerical parameters on the loop.

 Linearised problems require first the solution of a nonlinear case that is used as the linearisation reference.
 Thence, the system is linearised and the state-space assembled attending to user-specific settings, including model reduction methods.
 The resulting system is given in a discrete-time formulation with several post-processors available or it can be saved for the user to manipulate externally.

 # Acknowledgements

 A. Carre gratefully acknowledges the support provided by Airbus Defence and Space.
 Norberto Goizueta's research is sponsored by the Department of Aeronautics at Imperial College for which the author is truly grateful.
 Arturo Muñoz-Simón's research has received funding from the EU's H2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 765579.